AmjadAlzain/FYP_prototype/README.md

 ## Acknowledgements

 I would like to express my sincere appreciation to my supervisor, **Prof. Dr. Loo Chu Kiong**, for his unwavering guidance and mentorship.
-I am also thankful to **Dr. Saw Shier Nee**, **Dr. Unizah Binti Obeidallah**, and our industry partner, **Infinity Logistics and Transport Ventures Limited**, for their crucial feedback and support.
+I am also thankful to our industry partner, **Infinity Logistics and Transport Ventures Limited**, for their crucial feedback and support.